UniversalScalableFirmware/documentation/source/1_terminology.rst

 Simplicity, Determinisim and Debuggability
 ============================================

 The three attributes of Simplicity, Determinism and Debuggability go together.
 Firmware plays a major role in debugging hardware, silicon features and various technologies (Security, Power Management, IO, Virtualization, RAS etc.) and should lend itself to readability and determining the sequence of operations by reading the source code.
 Firmware is the abstraction layer and it often times have to deal with unstable hardware and Silicon workarounds.
-A simple, debug (hardware debug, not just software) friendly infrastructure is called for.Today’s platform and SoC complexity calls for a model of replaceable IP Modules, with the associated FW components traveling with that IP.
+A simple, debug (hardware debug, not just software) friendly infrastructure is called for.
+Today’s platform and SoC complexity calls for a model of replaceable IP Modules, with the associated FW components traveling with that IP.

 USF Layers
 ============